New Jersey Personal Injury Lawyer

-When someone suffers a personal injury, it takes a severe physical, emotional and financial toll not just on the victim, but also their family members.
+When someone suffers a personal injury, it takes a severe physical, emotional, and financial toll not just on the victim, but also on their family members.

-The experienced New Jersey personal injury lawyers at Blume Forte Fried Zerres & Molinari have successfully handled many personal injury cases.
+An experienced New Jersey personal injury lawyer at Blume Forte Fried Zerres & Molinari have successfully handled many personal injury cases.
 We are passionate in the pursuit of justice for our clients.
 If you or a loved one has been injured due to the negligence or wrongdoing of another, contact us for a no-cost consultation and comprehensive evaluation of your potential injury claim.
-Contact us at (973) 635-5400.
+Call us today at 973-845-4421.

-Regardless of how or where you suffered an injury — be it a car accident, slip-and-fall accident, medical malpractice or because of a defective product — there are a number of steps you can and should take after the injury to help be sure your legal rights and best interests are protected.
+Regardless of how or where you suffered an injury — be it a car accident, slip-and-fall accident, medical malpractice, or because of a defective product — there are a number of steps you can and should take after the injury to ensure that your legal rights and best interests are protected.

 First and foremost, you should report the incident and injury, creating clear documentation of what happened.
 For example, if you have been involved in an auto accident, file a police report.
 If you slipped and fell in a supermarket aisle, be sure to file a complaint with the store manager.
 Always get copies of these reports for your own files.